-Social-emotional learning (SEL) skills make us better people at home, at school, in our communities, and in the workplace.
+Social and emotional learning (SEL) skills make us better people at home, at school, in our communities, and in the workplace.
 According to the Collaborative for Academic, Social, and Emotional Learning (CASEL), these skills (as well as the knowledge and attitudes that propel them) include how to "understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions."

 Unfortunately, SEL is all too often put on the back burner, relegated to a means of "classroom management."
 True, SEL might not be core content, but it's the core of all content.
 Thankfully, many school districts are recognizing this, as are developers of everything from games to VR.
 Perhaps the biggest endorsement for SEL and character education came earlier this year when the World Economic Forum's New Vision for Education declared character qualities and SEL "every bit as important as the foundational skills required for traditional academic learning."